-- 5.7.3 Ensuring horses have sufficient grazing land is a key way some of these impacts can be avoided.
-Defra has established guideline standards for the area of pasture needed to ensure animal welfare and husbandry of land.
-Dartmoor's high altitude, often nutrient poor and poorly draining soils are more susceptible to poaching and take longer to recover than low altitude soils.
+- Creation of additional field accesses which have an undesirable urbanising effect and involve loss of hedgerows of biodiversity value - External lighting which impacts on dark-night skies - 5.7.3 Ensuring horses have sufficient grazing land is a key way some of these impacts can be avoided.
+Defra has established guideline standards for the area of pasture needed to ensure animal welfare and husbandry of land51.
+Dartmoor's often nutrient poor and poorly draining soils are more susceptible to poaching and take longer to recover than low altitude soils.
 A minimum grazing area of 1 Hectare (2.5 acres) will therefore be used as a guideline for determining appropriate pasture for a typical horse grazing at grass year round.
 This guideline allows for rotational grazing without subdivision of fields.
 A lower grazing area may be appropriate where horses are stabled and only graze occasionally, but the proposal should still not involve the subdivision of fields. - 5.7.4 All applications for equestrian development must include a 'Land Management Plan' setting out: - the number and species of animals to be kept; - a sustainable grazing and waste management regime; - how all buildings will be used and any required lighting; - how soils, Dartmoor's priority habitats (see Table 2.1), and water quality will be protected and preferably enhanced; and - how buildings and structures will be removed when redundant. - 5.7.5 Land Management Plans should be proportionate to the scale of the development.
 Specialist ecological or environmental advice will be required where the development is likely to affect Dartmoor's priority habitats (see Table 2.1), water quality or protected species.